Arrow left iconBack

 DPA2026-00006: Data Center Opportunity Zone Overlay District (DCOZOD)

-On March 3, 2026, the Board of County Supervisors approved with RES #26-125 the initiation of a Zoning Text Amendment (ZTA) to revise the regulations governing data center uses within the Data Center Opportunity Zone Overlay District (DCOZOD) and related sections.
+On March 3, 2026, the Board of County Supervisors approved with Res.
+No. 26-125 the initiation of a Zoning Text Amendment (ZTA) to revise the regulations governing data center uses within the Data Center Opportunity Zone Overlay District (DCOZOD) and related sections.
 The proposed amendment includes updates to uses permitted by-right and by Special Use Permit, as well as revisions to the Overlay boundary based on the updated policy direction and regulatory framework established through the ZTA.

 The ZTA restructures how data centers may be approved in Prince William County.
-The primary purpose of the amendment is to reduce and redefine the boundaries of the overlay district, limiting it to parcels that meet one or more of five County-defined eligibility pathways.
+The primary purpose of the amendment is to reduce and redefine the boundaries of the overlay district, limiting it to parcels that meet one or more County-defined eligibility pathways out of five.
 Through this approach, the County seeks to avoid the creation of widespread nonconforming uses while preventing any future expansion of the Overlay.

 The Planning Office presented to DORAC the linked presentation.
 DORAC has yet to vote on the ZTA.